Me in the dye garden, late Summer 2025.

 I have a first in BA Fashion Design from Batley School of Art and an MA in Textile Design from Bath Spa University.
 I researched and developed my brand of naturally dyed, British wool knitwear during my MA and launched the brand in September 2018 via a Crowdfunder campaign.
 This enabled me to raise the funds to build my dye garden, move into a studio, and invest in my first batch of local wool.

 Since then I have built my business and brand to be multi-faceted.
-Alongside making knitwear and growing the dye plants, I facilitate workshops and provide guest lectures in natural dyes and horticulture.
-I also provide freelance dyeing and design services and consultancy to brands and artists.
+Alongside making knitwear and growing the dye plants, I regularly facilitate workshops and provide talks and guest lectures in natural dyes and horticulture.
+I also provide freelance dyeing and design services and consultancy to brands, artists and private clients.

 Other things I do: